 - The Diversity Programming Committee initiatives support multicultural education; instructional diversity development; and programmatic efforts that enhance and strengthen student’s educational experiences and supports diversity and social justice.

-F. All Chairs for the identified Standing Committees shall be active members of the Commission (with the exception of the Campus Environment Team).
-Standing Committee Chairs may be appointed by CODRE for 2 - two year terms.
+1. All Chairs are identified Standing Committees shall be voting members of the Commission (with the exception of the Campus Environment Team).
+Standing Committee Chairs may be appointed by CODRE for 2 - three year terms.

 Section 2. ad Hoc Committees.